Level 3 Diploma in Jewellery Design

 OUTLINE

-This 1 year Jewellery Diploma course is aimed at those wanting to learn jewellery making skills or those who want to develop a deeper understanding of their ideas and interest.
+This 1 year Jewellery Diploma course is aimed at those wanting to learn jewellery making skills or those who want to develop a deeper understanding of their ideas and interests.
 The space we provide is one to be creative and experimental in, to discover and come to understand who you are as a designer - maker and understand what you offer and why.

-Our approach to learning is very much based on helping each individual to discover their own interest, potential and passion in their work.
+Our approach to learning is very much based on helping each individual to discover their own interests, potential and passion in their work.
 This one-year Jewellery Diploma is the perfect platform for you to begin your career as a designer - maker.
-You will learn beginners to advanced jewellery making skills and technique that you can either apply to setting up your own practice or progress onto a level 4 or higher education.
-Progression to high education is made easy with our strong links with several jewellery degree courses in the UK and abroad.
+You will learn beginners to advanced jewellery making skills and technique that you can either apply to setting up your own practice or progress onto a level 4 diploma or higher education.
+Progression to higher education is made easy with our strong links with several jewellery degree courses in the UK and abroad.

 The projects on this course become a platform for developing your creative abilities and analytical skills.
-We believe that jewellery school is a place to be experimental, innovative and take risk in your ideas and where anything is possible.
+We believe that jewellery school is a place to be experimental, innovative and take risks in your ideas and where anything is possible.

 The strength of this course is the continuous peer discussion and evaluation that takes place throughout.
 Students are expected to keep a sketchbook documenting their ideas and a reflection journal tracking their own progress and development.
 Each term you will get two individual tutorials with your tutor to assess your progress on the course.
 At end of the course, we celebrate the work completed in an Exhibition held in a London location.